• Skip to primary navigation

 There are so many reasons to try this simple, flavorful recipe:

-Easy – The homemade mac and cheese comes together fast and if you are in a real hurry, you can use boxed mac and cheese.
+Easy – I love how this homemade mac and cheese comes together fast and if you are in a real hurry, you can use boxed mac and cheese.
 Having leftover pulled pork also makes this fast and easy.
 Be sure to check out these other leftover pulled pork recipes.

 Delicious – This delicious recipe is full of amazing flavor and texture.
 Cheesy, creamy mac and cheese combined with smoky pork in a tangy BBQ sauce makes an incredible meal your taste buds can’t get enough of.